cnj-digital/Laravel-test/README.md

 ## Tips
 Feel free to skip some parts if you are out of time, but comment out what is missing and add a super short explanation on how would you handle it.
 If something is not specified feel free to make assumptions.

+## Note on AI Usage
+It is ok to use LLMs or AI to solve this test!
+Please be prepared to discuss which (and why) AI tools you used during the next interview.

 Good luck 🙂